Promo code SPRING2022 will be automatically applied at checkout!

 One study among women with breast cancer found that a diet enriched with olive oil brought about more weight loss than a standard low-fat diet, showing the positive association of this type of oil on health.

-When you experience high-stress levels or chronic stress, you may notice that you feel physically sick.
-This chronic inflammation in your body is also a risk factor for obesity, and type 2 diabetes, which is why practicing meditation and other relaxation techniques can be beneficial.
+When you experience high-stress levels or chronic stress of any kind, you may notice that you feel physically sick.
+Chronic stress is a risk factor for obesity and type 2 diabetes, among many other health concerns - which is why practicing relaxation techniques can be beneficial.

 Stress can have a direct impact on your glucose levels and can even lead to insulin resistance over time.
 Taking steps to reduce stress can benefit more than just weight management.
 It can also help your mental health, support better sleep, and reduce your risk for chronic health conditions.